Backporter/SSE-Fallout-4-Sound-Music-Converter/README.md

 wile your here grab a few others for the other tools "orbis-image2gnf.exe" "libSceGnm.dll" "libSceGpuAddress.dll" "libSceTextureTool.dll"

-xWMAEncode.exe found in the DirectX SDK ("https://www.microsoft.com/en-us/download/details.aspx?id=6812")
+xWMAEncode.exe found in the DirectX SDK ("https://www.microsoft.com/en-us/download/details.aspx?id=6812") you don't need to install it, download 7zip, than right click extract this may take a few minutes than go to "Utilities\bin\x86" and copy "xWMAEncode.exe" and paste into the Data folder

 How to install the required files: